 All your friends are happily married?
-Zoom in: how many of those gargoyle husbands would you swap your freedom for?
+Zoom: how many of those gargoyle husbands would you swap your freedom for?
 Why do we need another human being to validate who we are?

 Compromising one's existence for second best is never a good idea.
 Single life is pretty desirable, most of the time.
 The smug marrieds may conspire to have us believe otherwise, but only because it is they who crave validation.